4TP

 4TP, otherwise known as PZInż 140, was a Polish light tank prototype.
 It was designed by 16 December 1936 by Edward Habich of the Państwowe Zakłady Inżynieryjne works.
 A light reconnaissance tank, it was to become a heavier replacement for TK-3 and TKS tankettes in Polish service.
-In addition to light, manoeuvrable chassis, the tank was to feature a turret with one 20 mm nkm wz.
-38 FK autocannon and one Ckm wz.
+In addition to light, manoeuvrable chassis, the tank was to feature a turret with one nkm wz.
+38 FK autocannon and one ckm wz.
 30 machine gun.

 Only a single prototype was built.
 Extensively tested by the army, it proved a reliable vehicle.
 However, the army decided that by the time serial production could start, the design would already be outdated, and no serial production followed.